What to Expect on Your Window Installation Day

 1. Installation Crew Arrives

-The installation crew will arrive around 3 weeks after you place the order.
+Here at Window Source we are normally scheduling 3-6 months out for installation appointments.
 They will always call ahead of time to inform you they are en route.
 You will be greeted by our courteous and professional crew members, who will give you an overview of how the day will go.
 Depending on the job, your installation could take as little as a few hours or up to 2 days.
 You will be informed ahead of time if window blinds will need to be removed.

 2. Removing the Old Windows